koushal37/health-queue-management/README.md

 * [ ] Offline Mode support using PWA Service Workers.

 ---
-*Built with ❤️ for the Google Developer Student Clubs Hackathon.*
+*Built with ❤️ for the  KOUSHAL-Google Developer Student Clubs Hackathon Member.*